 Aaah, chicken livers… you either love ‘em or hate ‘em.
 I must admit though, I dated two blokes in my life that wouldn’t touch them – until they tried mine.
 I don’t want to blow smoke up my own ass, but the one was completely converted, and I am married to the other one who puts in formal requests for me to make this dish.
 I think it’s the texture of the livers that bother people, so I get them browned first, then remove them from the pan, only to add them later after the sauce has thickened and reduced so they can gently cook through.
 This prevents them over-cooking and ‘crumbling’.
 They are also a fantastic source of iron.

-This is a fantastically spicy dish which you can almost completely prepare the day before.
+This is a fantastically spicy Moroccan seafood can (mostly) be completely prepared the day before serving.
 When ready to eat, you will need only 10-15 minutes in the kitchen to reheat and finish the cooking – giving you plenty more time to spend with your guests.
 If you happen to have visited Morocco and returned with the mandatory keepsake tagine, now is your time to whip it out and use it to serve the dish.
 The dish is spicy, so adjust the minced chili to your liking.